stolyarenkoks/Restaurant-Compose-Demo/README.md

 # LittleLemon Restaurant Kotlin with Compose Demo
-An example of a Android App with several screens, navigation, custom UI components, and so on.
+An example of a Android App with several screens, navigation, custom UI components, database and so on.
 Developed entirely natively using Kotlin and Jetpack Compose.

 ![Demo](demo.gif)